 Location: 04/03/2025 - Senate Judiciary

 Summary: The Ralph M. Brown Act requires, with specified exceptions, that all meetings of a legislative body, as defined, of a local agency be open and public and that all persons be permitted to attend and participate.
 The act generally requires for teleconferencing that the legislative body of a local agency that elects to use teleconferencing post agendas at all teleconference locations, identify each teleconference location in the notice and agenda of the meeting or proceeding, and have each teleconference location be accessible to the public.
 Current law also requires that, during the teleconference, at least a quorum of the members of the legislative body participate from locations within the boundaries of the territory over which the local agency exercises jurisdiction, except as specified.
-Current law, until January 1, 2026, authorizes specified neighborhood city councils to use alternate teleconferencing provisions related to notice, agenda, and public participation, as prescribed, if, among other requirements, the city council has adopted an authorizing resolution and 2/3 of the neighborhood city council votes to use alternate teleconference provisions, as specified.
-This bill would authorize a subsidiary body, as defined, to use alternative teleconferencing provisions and would impose requirements for notice, agenda, and public participation, as prescribed.
-The bill would require the subsidiary body to post the agenda at the primary physical meeting location.
+Current law, until January 1, 2026, authorizes specified neighborhood city councils to use alternate teleconferencing provisions related to notice, agenda, and public participation, as prescribed, if, among other requirements, the city council has adopted an authorizing resolution and 2/3 of the neighborhood city council votes to use alternate teleconference provisions, as specified This bill would authorize a subsidiary body, as defined, to use alternative teleconferencing provisions and would impose requirements for notice, agenda, and public participation, as prescribed.
+The bill would require the subsidiary body to post the agenda at each physical meeting location designated by the subsidiary body, as specified.
 The bill would require the members of the subsidiary body to visibly appear on camera during the open portion of a meeting that is publicly accessible via the internet or other online platform, as specified.
-(Based on 01/30/2025 text)
+(Based on 04/07/2025 text)

-Is Urgency: N Is Fiscal: N Votes: 04/02/25 - SEN. L. GOV. (Y:5 N:2 A:0) (P)
+Is Urgency: N Is Fiscal: N Votes:

+04/02/25 - SEN. L. GOV. (Y:5 N:2 A:0) (P)

 Position: Support

 Watch

 AB 252 (Bains, D) Wildfire protection: Department of Forestry and Fire Protection: staffing.

-Current Text: 03/24/2025 - Amended HTML PDF Introduced: 01/15/2025 (Spot bill) Last Amended: 03/24/2025 Status: 03/25/2025 - Re-referred to Com. on NAT.
-RES.
+Current Text: 03/24/2025 - Amended HTML PDF

+Introduced: 01/15/2025 (Spot bill) Last Amended: 03/24/2025

+Status: 04/23/2025 - In committee: Set, first hearing.
+Referred to suspense file.